 - Call 911 if you’ve been stung more than 25-50 times, are having difficulty breathing, feel lightheaded or are having an allergic reaction.

 - Panic.
-Seek the nearest shelter and run their as fast as possible while covering your head and neck.
+Seek the nearest shelter and run there as fast as possible while covering your head and neck.

 - Disturb the beehive.